 Need to Know

 Skyline and Gold Star are the two biggest chains of Cincinnati chili parlors.
-Their outposts are cloistered around the greater Cincinnati metro area and Northern Kentucky, but Skyline also has locations Indiana and Florida.
+Their outposts are clustered around the greater Cincinnati metro area and Northern Kentucky, but Skyline also has locations in Indiana and Florida.
+Other popular chains include Dixie Chili, in Kentucky, and the Hard Times Cafe in the Washington, DC, area.

 Where to Try It